 Jane Adams is a food writer and marketing consultant.
 In 1998 she won a research fellowship to study markets in the US.
 She came back an enthusiast and began to deliver workshops to farmers and the community.
 She has been instrumental in introducing farmers’ markets to rural, regional and urban communities and is chairman of the Australian Farmers’ Market Association.
 More

 The Sydney Morning Herald sponsored Sydney’s Good Food Month in October as an adjunct to their Good Food Guide.
 The festival included night noodle markets, picnics, market tours and special events at restaurants.
-Good Food Month was replaced by the Sydney International Food Festival as part of Crave Sydney in 2009.
+Good Food Month is now sponsored by Citibank and has spread to other Australian capital cities.
+More

 Aimed primarily at bringing international food and travel media to Australia, Tasting Australia was initially held in conjunction with the Food Media Awards and the Food Writers’Festival.
 The event has been running approximately every two years since 1997 and involves a public food festival, talks, classes, and dinners.
 It became an annual event from 2016.
 More